-Alternative policies received after this date will not be accepted and the students will be coded Studentsafe-University by default.
+Alternative policies received after this date will not be accepted and the student will be coded Studentsafe-University by default.

 If your policy is found to comply with the Code of Practice for the Pastoral Care of International Students, you will be required to present either the original of your Insurance Certificate or a certified copy to the insurance administrator by:

-Certificates of Insurance received after this date will not be accepted and students will be coded Studentsafe-University by default.
+Certificates of Insurance received after this date will not be accepted and the student will be coded Studentsafe-University by default.